Mehul2203/Linux-Commands/README.md

 ---
-+ Open Source operating system.
++ Open source operating system.
 + The source code is open to all developers and users, publicly visible and editable.
 + Easy modification and redistribution.
 + The command line is case-sensetive.